rhythmictech/terraform-kubernetes-x509-auth-manager/README.md

 ```

 ## About
 This code started as a one-off usecase we had at @rhythmic where we needed to delegate access to an old AKS cluster.
 It was interesting enough to get turned into a blog post/terraform module!
-You can check it out [here](#TODO)
+You can check it out here: [rhythmictech.com/blog/generating-new-kubernetes-users-with-terraform/](https://www.rhythmictech.com/blog/generating-new-kubernetes-users-with-terraform/)

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements